 We will assess your case and advise if you have a chance to appeal successfully.
 You MUST move quickly.
 Usually you only get 21 days from when the visa refusal happened to appeal to the AAT (if in Australia) and 70 days (if outside Australia).

 Do NOT expect AAT appeals will be easy.
 They are tough but we have good success.
 We must review the full file and fix up the problems the Department found.

-The process from visa refusal to an AAT Hearing can take from 6 months to 2 years but, if in Australia, you generally can stay.
+The process from visa refusal to an AAT Hearing can take up to 2 years but if in Australia, you generally can stay.
 Visas refused outside Australia are usually decided by the AAT between 6 and 12 months.

 We have managed many appeals where an applicant was refused after they did the visa themselves or used another preparer.
 You should NOT use the same business if the did not succeed with the visa.
 We have not needed to appeal our own visa applications.
 We plan to win.